Top Graduate Degrees in Business (2021)

 Within this degree, some specialization exists: beyond the MS in finance, there is the MS in quantitative finance (MSQF), the MS in risk management (MSRM), and the MS in financial analysis (MSFA).

-• Affiliated careers: Financial managers, financial analysts, financial advisors, insurance underwriters
+• Affiliated careers: Financial managers, financial analysts, financial advisors, and insurance underwriters

 Boston University Metropolitan College